 Incident reports for effective root cause analysis

-Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
-It’s a consideration we highly value here at Accora.
-Prevention is harder to measure, but cure requires a heck of a lot more resources.
+It's a consideration we highly value here at Accora.
+Prevention is harder to measure, but a cure requires a lot more resources.

 A good incident report should guide us to ask and answer questions that lead us to ask further questions.
 Use your findings in combination with what you and others already know about that person to create an effective incident report.

-Here are some questions that you can use to start the process of your root cause detective work:
+Here are some questions that you can use to start the process of your root cause analysis detective work:

-• Did this person hit their head?
+• Did this person hit their head, and if so, what is their level of injury?

 • Are there any dangers in the immediate environment?